 Treatment of larger seromas: If a larger seroma develops it may require drainage of the seroma in the doctor’s office.
 This process is completed by numbing the skin, inserting a needle and drawing out the fluid.
 It can take 2-4 weekly visits to get to the point that a seroma will not return.

-Consequences of a seroma: Seromas can be tight, uncomfortable and they can delay the disappearance of your swelling by weeks or months.
-However, seromas are not likely to change the appearance of your final result.
+Consequences of a seroma: Seromas can be tight, uncomfortable, and they can delay the disappearance of your swelling by weeks or months.
+However, seromas are not likely to change your final outcome.

 Prevention of seromas: The chance of having a seroma can be greatly reduced by utilizing drains and compression garments.

 The placement of drains may cause additional scarring and pain, which is where the stigma against drains originates.
 However, our surgeons’ techniques do not cause any additional internal scarring.
 The only visible scarring that may result from drains would be very small scars under the arms for someone undergoing a minimally-scarring procedure, and no additional scarring at all for patients who opt for double incision, buttonhole or fishmouth procedure types.
 The discomfort that drains cause are minimal and generally, the benefits outweigh the inconveniences.

 The placement of drains is intended to limit discomfort, healing complications, and scarring.
 The way our surgeons place the drains usually makes them pain free, or they may cause only minor temporary discomfort.